buerokratt/Open-Voice-Network-adoption/Ovonconverter/README.md

     }
 }
 ```
-- ID: is session that been used for chat
+- ID: is session that been used for chat(Keep same id if you want to keep same conversation up)
 - MESSAGE : response from bot for last message sent within session
+  - "Ma ei saanud päris täpselt aru." signifies that bot couldnt process the input of user.

 ## Chat Bot via Rest Api (Responses come from stream)